nickjj/gemshine/README.md

 ### What problem does it solve and why is it useful?

-A typical rails project might have 40 or even 80 gems and keeping track of when a gem author updates each gem is painful.
+A typical rails project might have 40 or even 80 gems and keeping track of when a gem author updates each gem is painful. `bundle outdated` partly solves this problem but not quite.

 **To check for updates manually without gemshine** involves the following excruciating workflow: